sindresorhus/meow/readme.md

 ## Promises

-Meow will [loudly fail](https://github.com/sindresorhus/loud-rejection) unhandled rejected promises, meaning you don't have to `.catch()` promises used in your CLI.
+Meow will make unhandled rejected promises [fail loudly](https://github.com/sindresorhus/loud-rejection) instead of the default silent fail.
+Meaning you don't have to manually `.catch()` promises used in your CLI.

 ## Tips

+See [`chalk`](https://github.com/chalk/chalk) if you want to colorize the terminal output.

 See [`get-stdin`](https://github.com/sindresorhus/get-stdin) if you want to accept input from stdin.